 I have to be honest.
 I don’t care for partnerships.
 A partnership is essentially a marriage.
 Getting into them is easy.
 Getting out is expensive and painful.
-While there can always be a certain fact situation that makes a partnership a good call, I personally shy away from them and go with alternatives.

 Assume Bob owns a successful blog followed by hundreds of thousands of readers.
 John is a programmer.
 They want to develop a new project in which they use a very advanced site to teach marketing concepts to members who pay a monthly fee.
-This is a pretty standard business model online.
+This deal represents a pretty standard business model online.

 Richard A. Chapo, Esq.

 More Posts on Doing Business Online: